thalaksamy/react-cart/README.md

 A basic shopping cart using React JS.

+To run, pull, then navigate to directory and call `python -m SimpleHTTPServer`, finally visit: `http://localhost:8000/` to view.
+If this doesn't work PM me :-)

 Currently you can use the controls to adjust the quantities of each cart item.

 Consumes dummy JSON data meant to mimic a call to a API.